Marist-CMPT435-Algorithms/DipardoF/Homework1/Homework1/ReadMe.md

 //   T(n) = c1 * (n) + c2 * (n) + c3 + c4 =  ((c1n + c2n) + c3 + c4) = c(n) = O(n)
 ~~~
 *Loop Invariant:*
-Initialization: Before the loop starts, no elements have been searched, so the invarient holds.
+Initialization: Before the loop starts, no elements have been searched, so the invariant holds.
-Maintenance: As iterations continue, it will check one more element and keep going until it reaches the value v and return it.
+Maintenance: As iterations continue, it will check one more element and keep going until it reaches the value v and returns it.
-Termination:There are two results, One where the v value is found the loop terminates, or one where the value v is not found in the array and returns NIL.
+Termination: There are two results, One where the v value is found the loop terminates, or one where the value v is not found in the array and returns NIL.

 ### 2. Next, consider the minimum element problem in which we want to find the least number within a sequence.
-Specify this problem in the style demonstrated in the textbook and used again in the previous exercise about the searching problem.
+Specify this problem in the style demonstrated in the textbook and use it again in the previous exercise about the searching problem.
 Write pseudo-code, in the style of our textbook, for a linear search that scans through the input sequence, looking for v.
 Also, describe the loop invariant for this algorithm.
 Annotate your pseudo-code with costs and times for each statement/instruction, as demonstrated in class and our textbook for INSERTION-SORT.

 **Answer:**